You can now take the BR examination online from home. Learn more!

 The BR examination assesses the knowledge, skills and abilities in the areas of normal breast as well as breast abnormalities that are found with screening or diagnostic mammography.

 We periodically conduct a BR Job Task Analysis (JTA) and update the BR examination to reflect the frequency and importance of BR tasks being performed by Sonography Professionals.

 The latest BR JTA was conducted in 2017.
 Click to view the 2017 BR JTA Results .

 All questions on the Breast (BR) examination will fall under the domains and subdomains listed in the BR content outline.
 It is essential that you review the BR content outline to understand what will be covered in the examination.

-The Breast (BR) examination is three hours, including a five-minute survey, and contains approximately 170 multiple-choice questions, which include hotspot questions.
+The Breast (BR) examination is three hours, including a three-minute survey, and contains approximately 170 multiple-choice questions, which include hotspot questions.
 The hotspot questions are Advanced Item Type questions that assess and measure your practical sonography skills.

 To earn a Registered Diagnostic Medical Sonographer (RDMS) credential with an BR specialty, you must pass the Sonography Principles &Instrumentation (SPI) examination and the BR examination within five years.
 After passing the SPI examination, you can earn additional credentials without having to retake the SPI examination, provided you maintain active status.

 ARDMS functions under policies intended to demonstrate impartiality, high ethical standards, and validity of its certification assessments.
 ARDMS does not restrict Applicants, Candidates, or becoming a Registrant based on limiting conditions, such as membership of an association or professional society of any organization.
 ARDMS will not unfairly impede or inhibit access to its certification to Applicants, Candidates or Registrants who meet our stated policies regarding qualification requirements, renewal requirements and/or passing ARDMS’ psychometrically sound certification assessments.